SiLab-Bonn/pyBAR/README.md

   pip install pyqtgraph
   ```

-Checkout pyBAR.
-From host folder run the following commands:
+Checkout pyBAR from git then run the following commands from the within pybar folder:

 1. Build with:
    python setup.py build_ext